KodrAus/rust-cross-compile/README.md

 error: could not compile `cross-compile-sample`
 ```

 We've got the runtime we need, but not the build tools to link up our final Linux binary.
-Well, actually we do have the build tools, we're just not using them yet.
+Well, actually we do have the build tools we need.
+We're just not using them yet.
 Rust [embeds LLVM's linker](https://github.com/rust-lang/rust/issues/39915), `lld`, which we can use instead of the unavailable `cc` to link our Linux binary on Windows.

 Adding `rust-lld` as the linker for our musl target in our `./cargo/config` file will switch from `cc` to Rust's `lld`: